Aktuell Article Count: 99

 Frauenbeauftragte Article Count: 10

-Scholarships Article Count: 0
+Scholarships (in German only) Article Count: 0

 Auf dieser Seite finden Sie eine Übersicht der regelmäßig ausgeschriebenen Stipendien, die entweder durch die AdBK vergeben werden oder für die die Akademie ein Vorschlagsrecht besitzt.
 Bei Fragen zu den ausgeschriebenen Stipendien wenden Sie sich bitte an das Prüfungsamt (falls nicht anders angegeben).